paullaffitte/lua-map-generator-workshop/README.md

 You can use the fonction `utils.pixelFromTexture(x, y, texture)` to get a pixel from a texture of `terrain.assets`.
 Try to render either water or grass depending on the altitude.
 You can also merge easily two textures with `utils.mergeTextures(x, y, t1, t2, ratio)`

 ### Tweak parameters
 You should get a pretty wierd result for now but as you can see, there is water and grass.
-Yey, all that we wanted!
 But maybe you would like something looking more like islands.
 First of all, you could use several noises with different scales as described [here](https://flafla2.github.io/2014/08/09/perlinnoise.html).
 You can combine them in several ways depending on what you are trying to do, by sum, by average, by multiplication.

 ![perlin noises 1D](https://flafla2.github.io/img/2014-08-09-perlinnoise/octave01.png)